mpaulabarroso/mpaulabarroso/README.md

 ## Hi there 👋, I'm Paula

 I'm a Frontend Developer who started her journey studying UX/UI design and later transitioned into developing applications using React, React Native, and Tailwind CSS for web applications.
-Currently, I am expanding my skills by learning Angular.
+Currently, I am expanding my skills by learning Kotlin.

 ## About Me

 - 👩‍💻 Frontend Developer with a background in UX/UI design.
-- 🌱 Currently learning Angular to broaden my skill set.
+- 🌱 Currently learning Kotlin to broaden my skill set.
 - 💼 Experienced in building web and mobile applications with React and React Native.
 - 💬 Ask me about UX/UI design, React, React Native, Tailwind CSS, or anything frontend-related!